 Peet’s coffee is roasted only after you place your order, and shipped within four hours of roasting.

-- 100% Arabica beans from Africa and Arabia
+- Freshly-roasted 100% Arabica beans from Africa and Arabia

-- Dark roast ideal for espresso, French press, or Moka pot, but equally delicious in a pour over
+- Dark beans which are ideal for espresso, French press, or Moka pot, but equally delicious in a pour over

 - Notes of chocolate and dates add to complex, spicy aroma